cnam04/Training-Log-Analyzer/README.md

 ## 💭 Contributing / Feedback

-This project is primarily personal, as it is designed around the format of my person spreadsheet.
-However I am a beginner so any feedback or contributions are always welcome!
+This project is primarily personal, as it is designed around the format of my personal spreadsheet.
+I am a beginner so any feedback or contributions are always welcome!
 I am trying my best to learn how to program conventionally.
-If you have something to add, you can do the following:

-- Open an issue
-- Fork the repo
-- Submit a pull request
-- Or just drop me a message on GitHub!
+If you have something to add, just drop me a message on GitHub!